Bovine Colostrum

 3

-Systematic review and meta-analysis of 10 RCTs assessing bovine colostrum effects on intestinal permeability via lactulose/rhamnose and lactulose/mannitol ratios.
+Evidence review and pooled analysis of 10 clinical trials assessing bovine colostrum effects on intestinal permeability via lactulose/rhamnose and lactulose/mannitol ratios.
 Pooled effect: significant reduction in 5-hour urinary lactulose/rhamnose ratio (MD -0.24, 95% CI -0.43 to -0.04) and lactulose/mannitol ratio.
 Population: healthy athletes plus IBS, NSAID-induced damage, and other patient cohorts.
 High heterogeneity (I² = 99%) reflects diverse populations and dose ranges; effect direction is consistent across studies.

 4